FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: The used temperature for the synthesis
 - pressure
   - Type: pressure_units
   - Description: The used pressure for the synthesis
+- time
+  - Type: Time_units
+  - Description: The used time for the synthesis
 ### Film_preparation
 - spin_coating
   - Type: Spin_coating